noahehall/theBookOfNoah/architecture/interface-oriented-design.md

   - adds methods to the interface that controls the life cycle of the service provider

 ### data access interfaces
+  - interfaces that access data
+  - sequential vs random retrieval
+  - iterator interface
+    - allows access to a single element in a collection at a particular time
+    - requires less resources
+  - random-access iterator
+    - allows random access to any element in the set
+    - requires more memory to make all elements readily available
+  - pull vs pushing data
+  -

 # interface contracts
   - agreement between users of interfaces and their implementation